-Ex-Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His Focus
+Ex-Gov. Hickenlooper Drops Presidential Bid As Beto O'Rourke Takes On Trump 'Threat'

 "Today, I'm ending my campaign for president.
 But I will never stop believing that America can only move forward when we work together," Hickenlooper tweeted.

 He had been urged to run for Senate in Colorado, challenging Sen. Cory Gardner.
-In a video attached to his tweet, he said he'd give that "serious thought" but made no announcement.
+In a video attached to his tweet, he said he would give that "serious thought" but made no announcement.

 As a presidential candidate, Hickenlooper had painted himself as a relative centrist in the crowded, mostly progressive presidential field of more than 20 candidates.
 But he wasn't able to gain much traction.
 He had not met the polling or fundraising requirements to participate in the September debate.